 Making the jump to cloud can be daunting and rife with uncertainties.
 Those who have turned that leap into a confident stride are reaping the rewards.
-The migration of business capabilities to cloud is an instinctive move for some, but not all.
+The migration of business capabilities to the cloud is an instinctive move for some, but not all.
 Hesitant?
 Then let us explore how to evaluate and plan a migration to Amazon Web Services (AWS) cloud.

 Understanding the ‘as is’ is the crucial first step in any cloud migration effort.
-Discovering, collecting, evaluating, and documenting data flows can be a time-consuming and arduous process.
+Discovering, collecting, evaluating and documenting data flows can be a time-consuming and arduous process.
 Fortunately, Amazon Web Services supply a choice of tools to rapidly build a thorough understanding of the on-premises server data flows and configuration of the architectural real estate.

 At the end of this article, we have compiled a list of the AWS migration services we recommend.

 Utilising a dedicated AWS Migration Evaluator and AWS Application Discovery Service to process the data aggregated in the discovery phase, the Endava delivery team then assesses that information.
 With the help of data-driven algorithmic analysis alongside other techniques, potential migration scenarios are devised.
 For each scenario, migration and post-migration cost models are calculated to provide a precise predicted cost base.

 The delivery team will also formulate migration options, which is especially important when migrating legacy systems or where hardware emulation is required.
 This includes legacy refactoring, where the cloud solution must be functionally equivalent to the existing business capability.
 Current middleware or outdated technologies may also require more modern replacements.
 In instances where the middleware is employed purely to support a legacy server or piece of infrastructure, it can usually be dispensed with following the migration.